'Better than Guardiola' - Can coaching wonderkid Nagelsmann take Bayern to the next level? | Goal.com

 Results were immediate at Hoffenheim, as they won seven of their remaining 14 league games to avoid relegation from the Bundesliga.

-"I will never forget how Kevin Volland came to me with shining eyes after Julian's very first session and said: 'We'll stay in the league!'," Luiz Pfannenstiel, Hoffenheim's head of international relations and scouting at the time, told DAZN .
+"I will never forget how Kevin Volland came to me with shining eyes after Julian's very first session and said: 'We'll stay in the league!'," Lutz Pfannenstiel, Hoffenheim's head of international relations and scouting at the time, told DAZN.

 "Julian had managed in the shortest possible time to get the players behind them and create a shockwave that went through the team.
 It was like a snowball.
 Within minutes, the first player was infected, then the next, and after a few hours, the last.
 Julian is a human catcher."